 Crowding your frame with too many visual elements can take attention away from your subject.
 Sometimes the simpler your approach is, the more effective it can be with getting your point across.
 Learn how to choose which ones to include and exclude so that you retain your main point of interest and get your message across clearly.

 Be conscious of the things that surround your subject.
 Do all the visual elements in your frame blend well together?
 Does your choice of angle flatter the subject or does it include things you’d rather edit out afterwards?
 It helps to be aware of your environment when you shoot so you end up with a good photo from the start.
+However, you can use an AI Photo Editor to perform intricate changes in case you missed or want to add something.

 A little preparation can go a long way.
 Think about your subject’s features — in what ways can you shoot them that will bring out their best qualities?
 In which situation or set up can you put them or yourself in that will allow you to shoot an ideal photo?
 Addressing these can help you determine what you want your photos to look like and your approach to shooting.